 Every Windows product has a lifecycle and that lifecycle ends when it no longer receives security updates or fixes, software updates, and/or technical support.
 On Jan.
 14, 2020 Microsoft will discontinue support for the Windows 7 Operating System.
 Without security, patches these systems will be easy targets for hackers, malware, and viruses.

-Campus policy requires that devices connected to the network run software for which security patches are made available in a timely fashion.
+Campus policy requires that devices connected to the network run software for which security patches are made available - and installed - in a timely fashion.
 After support ends, Windows 7 will no longer be in compliance with campus policy.

-- For university-managed computers, contact IT Client Services: https://technology.berkeley.edu/it-client-services
+- For university-owned computers, contact IT Client Services.

-- For non-managed and/or personal computers, you can download a newer operating system and install: https://software.berkeley.edu/microsoft-os
+- For personally-owned computers, download a newer operating system and follow the instructions for installation.

 - Nov.
-1, 2019 - Date to submit your security exception request to meet mitigations needed by Jan.
-14, 2020 deadline
+1, 2019 - Preferred date to submit your security exception request

 - Feb.
-1, 2020 - Email notices to Windows 7 systems connected to the campus network will be sent to outstanding machines
+1, 2020 - ISO notifies Windows 7 systems users to disconnect from the campus network

 - Mar.
-1, 2020 - ISP will block all Windows 7 devices seen on the campus network.
+1, 2020 - ISO blocks Windows 7 devices seen on the campus network